 If you want to learn SEO, off-page strategies are an essential part.

-When Google crawls and evaluates your web page, it considers many points, including links.
+When Google crawls and evaluates your web page, it considers many points, including links and anchor texts.

 Other factors are: